-We talked to Betsy Richter-Gifford, inpatient diabetes specialist at Texas Health Arlington Memorial Hospital, about what diabetes burnout is and why it occurs.
+We talked to Betsy Richter-Gifford, inpatient diabetes care and education specialist at the Diabetes Wellness Center at Texas Health Arlington Memorial, about what diabetes burnout is and why it occurs.

 “Diabetes is a disease of SELF-management that requires constant attention 24 hours a day, 7 days a week, 365 days a year by the person living with it,” she explains.
 “You are constantly juggling medications, blood glucose monitoring, nutrition, physical activity and stress — all factors that impact your blood glucose levels — in order to maintain blood glucose levels in the target range.
 Diabetes is also an extremely expensive disease to live with.
 For all these reasons, living with diabetes can be VERY exhausting.

 “Diabetes burnout happens when you grow tired of managing your disease and in some cases, neglect self-management skills.
 Diabetes burnout can be unique to the person experiencing it and may come in many forms.
 Some people may feel ‘sick and tired’ of doing everything, while others just don’t care about their diabetes anymore and want to give up.
 Unfortunately, ignoring diabetes can have very serious short and long-term health consequences.”